 What are the signs of infection by the Rezm ransomware?
 It is actually very easy to tell if your computer has been infected by the Rezm malware.
 The most glaring sign is the fact that all the encrypted files will have a .rezm file extension.
 As an example, if there is a Word document titled mydocument.docx, it will be converted to mydocument.docx.rezm.

-The Rezm ransomware will also leave a very distinct readme.txt that will display among other things a notification that your files have been encrypted, a contact address, a $980 ransom amount, and a promise to decrypt your files after the ransom is paId.
+The Rezm ransomware leaves behind a unique readme.txt file.
+This document includes a notification about the encrypted files, a contact address, the ransom amount of $980, and a statement promising to decrypt your files once the ransom has been paid.
 Here is a screenshot of the readme.txt message left behind by the Rezm malware.

 How to Remove the Rezm Ransomware